- Location: Indiana

 The testing is conducted at state-approved testing sites, and will include a pre-trip inspection test, a basic control skills test, and a road trip test.
 If you pass all the tests, you'll be given a validated certificate form.

-Lastly, take this certificate, your driver's license, CDL permit, proof of Social Security number and physical examination form to any license agency, and after paying the $30 fee, you'll be the proud owner of a CDL license that'll expire in four years.
+Lastly, take this certificate, your driver's license, CDL permit, proof of Social Security number and physical examination form to any license agency, and after paying any applicable fees, you'll be the proud owner of a CDL license that'll expire in four years.

-You must self-certify your type of vehicle operation with the Indiana BMV by January 2014.
+You must self-certify your type of vehicle operation with the Indiana BMV..
 This means you must self-certify one of the following driving categories:

 - Non-Excepted Interstate